 Digha Travel Guide for planning your trip on a budget will help you explore this destination without creating holes in your pocket.
 Enjoy the scenic beach town of Digha and return enchanted.

 The beautiful beach town of Digha is situated by the shores of the mighty Bay of Bengal.
-It is situated south of West Bengal or as the Bengalis say, “Poschim Bongo” (Yes I know that because I am a Bengali too).
+It is situated in the south of West Bengal or as the Bengalis say, “Poschim Bongo” (I know that because I am a Bengali too).
 Digha is very near to the Bengal and Odisha border.
-This is surely a place which is well within in reach for all people easily.
+This is surely a place which is well within reach for all people easily.

-I hope after reading the detailed Digha Travel Guide via this article, you will imagine yourself visiting typical Indian streets, astounding beaches and surrounded by super-cute markets by the beaches and eating phenomenal regional delicacies.
-Once you’re done reading, I’m sure you’ll be convinced to travel to Digha and experience something wonderful.
+I hope that after reading this detailed Digha Travel Guide, you imagine yourself visiting typical Indian streets, astounding beaches, and eating phenomenal regional delicacies.
+Once you’re done the reading, I’m sure you’ll be convinced to travel to Digha and experience something wonderful.

 Digha Travel Guide on a Budget: An Overview

 Digha is a small town located in the Indian state of West Bengal.
-Situated in south of the state and very near to the Bengal-Odisha border, this coastal town is by far the most visited weekend/mini holiday getaway for most people living in the state.
+Situated in the south of the state and very near to the Bengal-Odisha border, this coastal town is by far the most-visited weekend/mini holiday getaway for most people living in the state.

 “3-days long weekend upcoming?
 No problem, let’s go to Digha!”